Qianlima: Japan

 Keitoku Senrima (Kim Ge-dok), a professional middleweight boxer in Japan, uses the stage name "Senrima" (the Japanese form of Qianlima/Chollima) to reference North Korea's Chollima campaigns and thereby express his Zainichi Korean heritage.

 North Korea

-The chollima is an important symbol in North Korea.
-It is used as the nickname of its national association football team.
-The state also gave the name to the Chollima Movement, which promoted fast economic development, similar to that of the Chinese Great Leap Forward and the Soviet Stakhanovite movement.
+The chollima is an important national symbol of North Korea.
+It is used as the nickname of its national association football team and also as the name of a rocket.
+The state also gave the name to the Chollima Movement, which promoted fast economic development, modeled the Chinese Great Leap Forward.
 After the Korean War, the country required rebuilding to function again.
-In order to expedite the construction, President Kim Il-sung devised the slogan "rush as the speed of chollima".
+In order to expedite the construction, Kim Il Sung devised the slogan "rush at the speed of chollima".
+The North Korean film industry is sometimes referred to as "Chollywood", a portmanteau of "chollima" and "Hollywood".
+In Pyongyang, the 46-meter-tall Chollima Statue stands next to the Mansu Hill Grand Monument.